 One of the earliest known selfies was taken in 1839 by Robert Cornelius.
 He photographed himself in front of a daguerreotype camera and the photo is now in the Library of Congress.

-See also Where Was The Camera Invented
+See also Who Created The Camera

 However, some people argue that the first selfie was taken by Philip Henry Delamotte in 1839.
 He photographed a group of people outside the Royal Photographic Society in London and some people argue that one of the people in the photo is Delamotte himself.